Caddickbrown/SApps/README.md

 # SApps
 SApps is a project of a collection of simple, lightweight Single-Page HTML Applications that can perform various tasks and functions.
 They are portable, do not use any dependencies (where possible), are offline-friendly, and are able to be stored and used from a USB Drive.

-They have entirely inline CSS and Javascript, and are designed to be entirely self-reliant with no external requirements.
-They should be consistent in formatting and should not have "quirks" unique to an app.

 Each SApp should have its own README.md file that details the usage and features of the application.
 This README.md file is for the SApps project as a whole.

 ## Background
 I started off experimenting in looking at a way to make a journalling app that was portable and could export to various formats.
 Soon realising that I could use a similar format for other applications that could be used for various tasks.
 From here I began standardising the format and creating a template that could be used for all of the applications.

+They have entirely inline CSS and Javascript, and are designed to be entirely self-reliant with no external requirements.
+They should be consistent in formatting and should not have "quirks" unique to an app.

+## No Frameworks, No Libraries, No Dependencies, No Problem
+These applications are designed to be as lightweight as possible.
+They do not use any frameworks, libraries, or dependencies.
+They are designed to be entirely self-contained and portable.
+They should be able to be used on any computer, from a USB drive, and should not require any installation or configuration.

+There is some customisation that can be done - but this should be a one time think and should not require any further configuration.

 ## Usage
 1. Download the latest release of the relevant application.